-Generators wired to the Sol-Ark Split-Phase systems must be rated at 240VAC.
-Generators wired to the Sol-Ark Three-Phase systems must be rated at 208VAC.
+Generators wired to the Sol-Ark must be rated at 240VAC.
 Installations outside North America that incorporate generators rated at 230VAC / 50Hz can be wired to the Sol-Ark, provided there is no Neutral wiring connection.

 Generators can either be wired to the Sol-Ark's Generator Input Port or to the Sol-Ark's Bi-directional Grid Port.